Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Accommodation and Meals

 It will take around 3 hours to get there, trekking between Machhapuchhre and Hiunchuli - the symbolic 'Gates' into the Sanctuary.
-The views are stupendous; the panorama includes Hiunchili, Annapurna South, Annapurna I, Annapurna III (7555m), Gangapurna (7454m) and of course, the ever present Machhapuchhre.
+The views are stupendous; the panorama includes Hiunchili, Annapurna South, Annapurna I, Annapurna III (7555m), Gangapurna (7454m) and of course, the ever-present Machhapuchhre.

-We continue to Annapurna Base Camp (ABC), which is only two to three hours away from Macchapucchare Base Camp.
+We continue to Annapurna Base Camp (ABC), which is only two to three hours away from Machhapuchhare Base Camp.
 Except for a few hills, the route goes quite gradually up and the walk is pleasant.
-We reach ABC, where we will spend the night and you can take some time to explore.
+We reach ABC, where we will spend the night, and you can take some time to explore.
 Slightly further above ABC, the path leads to a small hill, which is the best point to admire the entire panorama of the Annapurna Sanctuary.
-You can also admire the near vertical south face of Annapurna, which was climbed in 1970 by Chris Bonington, and is still renowned as an exceptional expedition.
+You can also admire the near-vertical south face of Annapurna, which was climbed in 1970 by Chris Bonington, and is still renowned as an exceptional expedition.
 You can also walk past the porter shelter to a prayer-flag draped viewpoint on the moraine for a spectacular view over the glacier.
 Nearby is a stone Buddhist monument to the well-known climber Anatoli Boukreev, who was killed in 1997 by an avalanche.

 Accommodation and Meals